 For a will to be valid it must comply with the Wills Act 1837.

 The will must be in writing and signed by the person making it (or, if they cannot sign then by someone else on their behalf and at their direction) in a way that it is clear they intended the signature to validate the will.
 The signature must be made or acknowledged in the presence of two or more witnesses at the same time.
 Both witnesses must sign the will or acknowledge his signature in the presence of the person making the will and of each other.

 During the Covid-19 pandemic, there have been changes to how the Wills Act 1837 is to be interpreted, meaning that witnesses no longer need to by physically ‘present’, but can witness the execution of a will via video conferencing technology.
-For further information on the latest changes, please see our [insert link to new page] page.
+For further information on the latest changes, please see our will writing page.

 The legal presumption is that if a will appears to have been completed correctly it has been unless there is evidence to the contrary.